Twin-2/reading-notes/reading-notes.md

 - Either the common owner or another component higher up in the hierarchy should own the state.
 - If you can’t find a component where it makes sense to own the state, create a new component solely for holding the state and add it somewhere in the hierarchy above the common owner component.

+### Adding dynamic levels to your code

+you can make things \(like className) dynamic by creating a new object withing the function and do something like += to the string that is it's name.